lfelipediniz/MarketSystem/README.md

 make
 ```

-2. Execute the program
+2. Execute the program (with either of the two commands)

 ```bash
 ./marketsystem
 ```

-  or you can use:

 ```bash
 make run
 ```